Severe thunderstorm watch in effect for Calgary

 Severe thunderstorm watches are issued when atmospheric conditions are favourable for the development of thunderstorms that could produce large hail, damaging winds or torrential rainfall.

-Severe thunderstorm watches were also issued for areas surrounding Calgary including Brooks, Strathmore, Vulcan, Drumheller, Three Hills, Airdrie, Cochrane, Olds, Sundre, Okotoks, High River and Claresholm.
+Severe thunderstorm watches were also issued for areas surrounding Calgary including Airdrie, Cochrane, Olds, Sundre, Okotoks, High River and Claresholm.

 For more information you can visit the Environment and Climate Change Canada website.